Marino Ballena National Park – The Costa Rica Whales Tail

 Cautions for Visiting

 – There are some little streams located next to the ocean.
 Do not swim or walk in these streams.
-There are crocodiles living here.
+Crocodiles are living here.

 – Don’t forget that this is a national park.
 You are not allowed to fish here, smoke cigarettes, drink alcohol or fly a drone without a license.
-These rules are not heavily enforced (we have definitely drunk beers on the beach while watching the sunset), but just be aware.
+These rules are not heavily enforced (we have definitely had a beer on the beach while watching the sunset), but just be aware.

 – Be careful about rip currents if you plan on swimming or snorkeling.
 It is always best to ask about the rip current situation when you buy your tickets for admission.
 The park employees should be able to tell you the current water conditions.